 The golf course poses a number of challenges for our eyes, including bright sunshine and difficult transitions – and you'll need to keep your eye on the ball at all times to come in under par.
 Sunglasses not optimally adapted for the golf course limit your visual potential, and maybe even your chances at an outstanding score.
 Thus a good pair of sunglasses for golfers should not only darken, but improve contrast perception at the same time.
 In particular light to dark purple or yellow-orange tints increase contrast on green surfaces, optimizing contrast perception and enhancing contours on the fairway.
 This way the golfer can better identify breaks on the green and clearly assess the trajectory of the ball before swinging.
 Thus sunglass lenses with light absorption of 40 percent (solid "ProGolf" tint) or 75 and 25 percent (gradient "ProGolf grad" tint – not suitable for driving) are well-suited for golfers.
 Read more here about what golfers should watch out for when choosing glasses.

 Feel safe and secure while enjoying maximum visual comfort: for optimum vision when sitting behind the wheel, your sunglass lenses must have a polarization filter to reduce distracting glare (caused by sunlight or reflections on the wet road) along with a tint suitable for driving.
 It is recommended that drivers get sunglass lenses or regular eyeglass lenses with 57 to 92 percent light absorption and a specially modified tint from ZEISS: the blue light filter in the lens increases contrast perception for sharper contours and more intense colors.
+The Skylet® Road tint intensity is well-suited for brighter-than-average conditions while still providing perfect vision when the sun disappears behind a cloud.
 If you'll be hitting the road in a convertible, then you should consider wrapped lenses for additional protection from the wind.
 Read more about lenses for drivers here.

 Being on the water poses several different challenges to our eyes: the surface of the water reflects the sunlight, often resulting in irritating glare and reflections.
 Thus water sports aficionados like surfers and sailing enthusiasts benefit from sunglass lenses with an integrated polarization filter and a mirror coating.
 This minimizes irritating glare and ensures unimpeded vision.
 When it comes to tints for spending time on the water: generally, light absorption between 57 and 92 percent is ideal.
 With 90 percent absorption, ZEISS Sport sunglass lenses are specially designed to meet the challenging visual conditions posed by sailing and surfing.
 Please note: in order to absorb additional reflections from below or the side, wear wraparound sunglasses when playing water sports.
 You can learn more about what water sport enthusiasts should look out for when choosing a pair of glasses here.